Universal Covertness for Discrete Memoryless Sources: Introduction

-The remainder of the paper is organized as follows.
+The idea of our proposed coding scheme is to approach the problem of universal covertness in two steps.
+In Step 1, universal uniform lossless source coding is performed through a type-based source coding scheme that makes the encoder output almost uniform.
+In Step 2, source resolvability with the additional constraint that the input be reconstructed from the output is performed with the result of Step 1 as input, so that the output of Step 2 approximates a given target distribution and allows recovery of the input of Step 1.

 We formally describe the problem in Section \ref{sec:probstat}.
 We study the special case of uniform lossless source coding for \acp{DMS} with unknown distribution in Section \ref{sec:model}.
-Parts of the technical proofs associated with Section~\ref{sec:model} are relegated to the appendices to streamline presentation.
 Building upon the results of Section~\ref{sec:model}, we present our main result for universal covertness in Section \ref{sec:mres}.
 By allowing a larger amount of common randomness, whose rate still vanishes with the blocklength, we provide a constructive and low-complexity encoding and decoding scheme for universal covertness in Section~\ref{sec:con}.
-Finally, we provide concluding remarks in Section \ref{sec:concl}.
+Finally, we provide concluding remarks in Section~\ref{sec:concl}.